 Here’s what you’ll need to make your very own construction paper turkey craft with thankful feathers:

-- My free thankful turkey craft template, which you can download using the form below (there’s another form at the bottom of the article if you’d rather keep reading)
+- My free thankful turkey craft template, which you can download below

 - White or beige cardstock (we used beige)